?flush=1 !DOCTYPE html>

 Click on each indicator below to access further information

 This indicator measures if people have someone to turn to for help and support during difficult times.
-If people have support they feel more safe and secure.
-This indicator portrays a sense of social cohesion in society and the contribution this social cohesion makes to a person’s well-being.
+If people have support they are more likely to feel safe and secure, which helps contribute to their overall well-being.
+This indicator is one measure of people’s sense of social connectedness.

 While care has been taken in processing, analysing and extracting information, we cannot guarantee that the information is free from error and we shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product or service.